kellertw/project_II/README.md

 # project_II
-An data analysis of financial crimes information.
+A data analysis of financial crimes information.